 The Magicseaweed mobile app provides long-range surf forecasts for thousands of spots around the globe.
 Our forecasts include the MSW star rating; surf height; swell height; period and direction…

 Thank you to more than 40 million people who believe in Traveloka, we are very happy to support those of you who still need to travel, with our booking services for plane tickets, trains, buses…

 Average Rain Days

 Tangier has one of the ports that connect with Spain, so it receives many foreigners, although most are passing through.
 This connection with Europe and the diversity of cultures and ethnicities made Tangier a multicultural city.

 Personally, the Moroccan way of life was a great change from everything I was used to.
 In Morocco, religion is at the forefront and, depending on the neighborhood you live in, you can hear the call to prayer five times a day starting before sunrise.
 This made me live my life mainly during daylight hours and makes me admire the perseverance and effort that Islam teaches, but I was also surprised to learn that things like homosexuality and sex outside of marriage are illegal.

 Morocco pushed me to rethink some of my priorities and values due to the interaction with people who live, look, dress and think many times differently than I do.
 It made me stop giving importance to things that change with culture (like table manners) and rethink what words like freedom, love and happiness mean to me.

 The port allowed me to be only an hour away from Spain, making it possible to make short weekend trips to the European coast.
-Something that sometimes need it in order to breath the same culture and come back to the adventure of a new one with an open mind.
+Something that sometimes needs it in order to breathe the same culture and come back to the adventure of a new one with an open mind.